menehune23/arduboy-dotmg/docs/usage.md

 - [Team ARG Museum](https://team-arg-museum.github.io)
 - [Erwin's Arduboy Collection](https://arduboy.ried.cl)

-> **Note:** If you come across `.hex` files, they're likely compiled for the original Arduboy and are not natively compatible with dotMG.
+> If you come across `.hex` files, they're likely compiled for the original Arduboy and are not natively compatible with dotMG.
 For best results, locate the game's source code, then upload using the steps given above.

 ## Extending dotMG